Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connect-onehouse.md

 ## Limitations

-* dbt materialized type cannot be "view".
+* Views are not supported
 * `dbt seed` has row / record limits.
 * `dbt seed` only supports Copy on Write tables.